vyos/vyos-documentation/docs/configuration/loadbalancing/haproxy.rst

 #############
-Reverse-proxy
+Haproxy
 #############

 .. include:: /_include/need_improvement.txt

-VyOS reverse-proxy is balancer and proxy server that provides high-availability, load balancing and proxying for TCP (level 4) and HTTP-based (level 7) applications.
+Haproxy is a balancer and proxy server that provides high-availability, load balancing and proxying for TCP (level 4) and HTTP-based (level 7) applications.